webrecorder/browsertrix-crawler/README.md

                                                   [default: "load,networkidle2"]
       --depth                               The depth of the crawl for all seeds [number] [default: -1]
+      --extraHops                           Number of extra 'hops' to follow, beyond the current scope
+                                                           [number] [default: 0]
       --limit                               Limit crawl to this number of pages [number] [default: 0]
       --timeout                             Timeout for each page to load (in